-All the additional parameters of the swapped product (product title, SKU) would need to be added as Workflows actions.
-If the price of the swapped product is different than the original product than the price action must be used so that the new price can be implemented.
+All the additional parameters of the swapped product (product title, SKU) would need to be added as Workflow actions.
+If the price of the swapped product is different than the original product then the price action must be used so that the new price can be implemented.

 15-day free trial